 If yes three stars are awarded; if not, no star is given.
 However, if the airline is involved in a fatal crash the three stars may be withdrawn pending the final outcome of the investigation.

 What is IOSA Certification?

-The IATA* Operational Safety Audit (IOSA) certification audit is an internationally recognised and accepted evaluation system designed to assess the operational management and control systems of an airline.
-IOSA uses internationally recognised audit principles and is designed to conduct audits in a standardised and consistent manner.
-Airlines are re evaluated every two years.
+The IATA* Operational Safety Audit (IOSA) certification audit is an internationally recognized and accepted evaluation system designed to assess the operational management and control systems of an airline.
+IOSA uses internationally recognized audit principles and is designed to conduct audits in a standardized and consistent manner.
+Airlines are re-evaluated every two years.
 Registering for IOSA certification and auditing is not mandatory therefore an airline that does not have IOSA certification may have either failed the IOSA audit or alternatively chosen not to participate.